-The University of Arizona Cancer Center prepares post-baccalaureate scholars to pursue doctoral degrees in cancer-related fields through The Diversity in Cancer Research Post-Baccalaureate Program.
+The University of Arizona Cancer Center prepares post-baccalaureate scholars to pursue doctoral degrees in cancer-related fields through The American Cancer Society (ACS) Post-Baccalaureate Program.

-Diversity in Cancer Research Post-Baccalaureate Program - The University of Arizona Cancer Center was one of only 8 institutions to be sponsored by the American Cancer Society to launch the new Diversity in Cancer Research Post-Baccalaureate Program.
-This program will expand diversity in the cancer research workforce by increasing the number of under-represented minorities in the biomedical field.
+ACS Post-Baccalaureate Program - The University of Arizona Cancer Center is one of 19 institutions sponsored by the American Cancer Society to host a new ACS Post-Baccalaureate Program.
+This program will expand opportunities to enter the cancer research workforce by increasing research experience of trainees prior to applying to a doctoral or medical doctoral degree.
 The goal of this program is to expose the participants to cancer research and provide career development activities that will help them prepare for a career in cancer research.

-The Diversity in Cancer Research Post-Baccaureate Program at UACC will offer a paid, two-year, full-time cancer research experience to individuals with a bachelor’s degree who intend to pursue a doctoral degree in biomedical science, a health profession, or in population health/public health (e.g., Ph.D., MD, DO, PharmD, DrPH).
-A high priority will be given to individuals from groups that are underrepresented in the cancer workforce.
+The ACS Post-Baccalaureate Program at UACC will offer a paid, two-year, full-time cancer research experience to individuals with a bachelor’s degree who intend to pursue a doctoral degree in biomedical science, a health profession, or in population health/public health (e.g., Ph.D., MD, MD/PhD, PharmD, DrPH).
+Visit the ACS Post-Baccalaureate Program website for more specific information.

 These faculty will support the participants in identifying a project that aligns with their general area of career interest and provides direct experience with the scientific process.
 The participants will develop a formal oral presentation of their research project to present at the UACC annual research retreat in their second year and at an end-of-program celebration.